 The diaboloid offers distinct advantages over a toroid for imaging the very small beams of ALS bending magnet source.
 However making this complex shape to the accuracy needed is going to be tough.
 Although planar shapes such as plane ellipses, plane hyperbola can be made to the accuracy needed (with very large foci distances, such that the slope at the end of the mirror is small, typically a few mrads or less), the complex 3D shape of the diaboloid imposes very difficult challenges.
 However, at the 2:1 demagnification in the horizontal direction that we use in our PX beamlines, it was recently found that the normally pseudo conical shape of the diaboloid is actually cylindrical, ie. the cone angle is zero.
 Further it was found that the sagittal shape (constant in the 2:1 case) is elliptical (K. Goldberg and M. Sanchez del Rio, LSBL 1440).
 The parabolic tangential curvature can be produced by bending.
 So the task of polishing this mirror before bending is to make a sagittal cross section that is elliptical, and only slightly different from a circle.
 This might open up new ways to make this shape.
 This note just documents the sagittal shape difference between the diaboloid and the circle.

 2. Method

-From LSBL 1440, the height of the elliptical sagittal shape is given by,
+From LSBL 1440, the height of the elliptical sagittal shape for Type I diaboloid is given by,